barryCFlynn/Pixel_Perfect/README.md

 todo features
 must have
-404 page
+404 page - done
-carouseld of high rated and sale items with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail
+seo
+social media page
+email thanking for signing up for newsletter

 might have

-cookie popup
+wont have
-stock item reduced after sale confirmed rating system so calculates new rating and writes it
+with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail carouseld of high rated and sale items cookie popup stock item reduced after sale confirmed rating system so calculates new rating and writes it